dagraham/nts-dgraham/README.md

     ---------------- tagsort.txt begins ---------------
     + action required as soon as possible (now)
         In tag view, items with this tag will be sorted first

     + action needed when time permits (next)
         In tag view, items with this tag will be sorted second

-    + assigned to joe for action (delegated joe)
+    + assigned to joe for action (assigned joe)
-        In tag view, items with this tag will be sorted in a third group and, within that group, by the name to whom it was delegated
+        In tag view, items with this tag will be sorted in a third group and, within that group, by the name to whom it was assigned

-    + assigned to bob for action (delegated bob)
+    + assigned to bob for action (assigned bob)
-        In tag view, items with this tag will be sorted in a third group and, within that group, by the name to whom it was delegated
+        In tag view, items with this tag will be sorted in a third group and, within that group, by the name to whom it was assigned

     + review from time to time for action (someday)
         In tag view, items with this tag will be sorted next to last

     + finished but kept for reference (completed)
         In tag view, items with this tag will be sorted last
     ---------------- tagsort.txt ends -----------------

 and note the order in which tags are sorted in _Tag View_: